evanwill/refine-with-grel/content/controls/2-conditional.md

 {% endcapture %}
 {% include question.html header="pma_cataloguedeluxeo00unse Description Field"
-text='"Description" column seems to have two types: descriptions of the item or ones that start with "Born " describing the artist (explore by filter on "born" and invert).
+text='"Description" column seems to have two types: descriptions of the item or ones that start with "Born " describing the artist (explore by text filter on "born" and invert).
 Create a new column "artist_description" that combines the artist descriptions with the current "Artist_Info" values.' solution=solution %}

 {% include question.html header="pma_cataloguedeluxeo00unse Item Num"
 text='Is "Item_Num" the same as "Desc_Num"?
-Create a custom text facet to compare.' solution='`if(value.toString() == cells["Desc_Num"].value.replace(".",""), "true", "false")`'
+Create a custom text facet to compare.' solution='On the "Item_Num" column, create a custom facet using expression: `if(value.toString() == cells["Desc_Num"].value.replace(".",""), "true", "false")`'
 %}